Watch the video or follow the directions below

 Solarizing

 - Solarizing involves tilling, watering, and then covering an area with clear plastic during the summer for at least 4 weeks.
-This is a more involved process but has the added benefit of killing weed seeds in the soil which the other methods can’t accomplish.
+This is a more involved process but has the added benefit of killing weed seeds in the soil.

 - Moist soil is much easier to plug than dry soil, particularly if your soil has a heavy clay content.